mnru/hee/README.md

 Point-free style is a paradigm in which function definitions do not include information about its arguments.
-Instead, functions are defined in terms of combinators and composition (Wikipedia). **Hee** is a concatenative, functional programming language built for no practical purpose in mind -- my goal is to use it as a vehicle for understanding PL topics.
+Instead, functions are defined in terms of combinators and composition (Wikipedia). **Hee** is a concatenative, functional programming language built for no practical purpose -- my goal is to use it as a vehicle for understanding PL topics.

 ## Development Status [![Build Status](https://secure.travis-ci.org/kputnam/hee.png)](http://travis-ci.org/kputnam/hee)